bsol-oss/react-datatable5/README.md

 - **Array constraints**: minItems, maxItems, uniqueItems
 - **Object constraints**: required properties, additionalProperties
 - **Enum validation**: restricted value sets

+All validation types are fully supported across all languages with culturally appropriate translations.

 For more details of props and examples, please review the stories in storybook platform.